imvish21/CRUD-API/README.md

 REST API for CRUD Operations using Vanilla Node Js.

 # Operations
-You can Create,Read,Update and Delete Movies with the help of this REST API.
+You can Create, Read, Update and Delete Movies with the help of this REST API.

 ## Available Scripts